mardix/assembly/README.md

-# Flasik
+# Flask-Assembly

 [

 [Documentation](https://mardix.github.io/flasik)

-**Flasik** is A mid stack, batteries framework based on Flask.
+**Flask-Assembly** is A mid stack, batteries framework based on Flask.
 It adds structure to your Flask application, and group the endpoints by classes instead of just loose functions.

-Technically Flasik is my attempt of making a simple framework based on Flask Great Again!
+Technically Flask-Assembly is my attempt of making a simple framework based on Flask Great Again!

 ## Decisions made for you + Features